Anthony de Francisci: Other works

 De Francisci sculpted the commemorative 1920 Maine Centennial half dollar.
 Also, de Francisci designed the World War II Honorable Service Lapel Button, unofficially known as the "ruptured duck."
 The button was intended for wear as a lapel pin on civilian clothing to recognize military service.
 However, the military did not issue the button.
 Instead, it was available by private purchase.

 He modelled the bronze high reliefs of the drum base of the Sesquicentennial flagpole erected in Union Square, New York, in 1924 and dedicated, July 4, 1926, to mark the 150th anniversary of the signing of the Declaration of Independence.
 The architect for the project was Perry Coke Smith.
 Starting from the rear, the effects of liberty, rendered as the march of progress in the arts, crafts and sciences of civilization is represented by figures that move towards the Declaration of Independence reproduced on a tablet at front center, while on the right, the effects of tyranny, in which fleeing humanity avidly reach for it.

-According to his wife, de Francisci greatly admired Abraham Lincoln and featured the slain president on many of his personal works.
-He designed a Lincoln medal for the Hall of Fame for Great Americans in New York.
-In addition, de Francisci designed the inaugural medal for the 1964/1965 New York World's Fair.